Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

-More generally, we can consider a \emph{flag of distributions}, which is defined to be a finite sequence \deq[eq:flag]{ 0 \subset D_1 \subset \cdots \subset D_k = TM } of subbundles of the tangent bundle, each contained in the next.
-We require that this flag is chosen to be compatible with the Lie bracket of vector fields, in the sense that \deq{ \left[ \Gamma(D_i), \Gamma(D_j) \right] \subset \Gamma(D_{i+j}). } When $k=2$, this condition is vacuous; all of our examples will be of this type, so that only a single distribution $D_1$ is relevant.
-In any case, the flag of distributions gives $\Vect(M)$ the structure of a filtered Lie algebra.
+More generally, we can consider a flag of distributions, which is defined to be a finite sequence \deq[eq:flag]{ 0 \subset D_1 \subset \cdots \subset D_k = TM } of subbundles of the tangent bundle, each contained in the next.
+In other words, $D_\bu$ is a filtration of the tangent bundle.
+Our conventions for filtrations follow~\cite[\S1]{DeligneHodge}, with the exception that we will write all filtrations as increasing.

+We further require that $D_\bu$ is compatible with the Lie bracket of vector fields, in the sense that \deq[eq:compat]{ \left[ \Gamma(D_i), \Gamma(D_j) \right] \subset \Gamma(D_{i+j}). } Thus the sections of~$D_\bu$ give $\Vect(M)$ the structure of a filtered Lie algebra.\footnote{We emphasize that a filtered Lie algebra is \emph{not} filtered by sub Lie algebras: it is a filtered vector space with the compatibility~\eqref{eq:compat} between the filtration and the Lie bracket.} When $k=2$, this condition is vacuous, so that we need only specify a single arbitrary distribution $D_1$.
+All of our examples here will be of this type.

+The associated graded vector bundle $\Gr TM$, with $\Gr_p TM = D_p/D_{p-1}$, acquires the structure of a weight-graded Lie algebra in the category of vector bundles over~$M$.
+For $X \in \Gamma(D_i)$ and $Y \in \Gamma(D_j)$, one observes that \deq{ [X,fY] = X(f)Y + (-)^{|f|\cdot|X|} f[X,Y]. } The first term is a section of~$D_j$, and is thus equivalent to zero in $\Gamma(\Gr_{i+j} TM)$.
+It follows that the Lie bracket on the associated graded is linear over functions.
+The fiber of this bundle of Lie algebras at $p\in M$ is called the \emph{symbol algebra} at~$p$; it is a finite-dimensional, strictly positively graded real Lie algebra.
+We will call the filtration of the tangent bundle \emph{regular} if the symbol algebras are isomorphic at every point of~$M$.

-\numpar Given a flag of distributions in the tangent bundle, we can ask what corresponding structure appears on the de Rham forms of~$M$.
-To do this, we can filter $\Omega^\bu(M)$ in the following way.
-We observe that the cotangent bundle is equipped with a dual series of quotients of the form \deq[eq:dualfilt]{ T^*M = D_k^\vee \rightarrow D_{k-1}^\vee \rightarrow \cdots \rightarrow D_1^\vee \rightarrow 0. } Since we want to filter the de Rham forms by subalgebras, rather than by successive quotients, we define a negatively graded filtration on the cotangent bundle by taking \deq{ F^{-i} T^*M = \ker(T^* M \rightarrow D_{i}^\vee), } with respect to the map defined by~\eqref{eq:dualfilt}.
-We can extend this multiplicatively to a nonpositive filtration $F^\bu \Omega^\bu(M)$ of the de Rham forms, which is then automatically preserved by the differential.
+\numpar A filtration of the complexified tangent bundle determines a dual filtration of the complexified cotangent bundle~\cite[\S1.1.6]{DeligneHodge}, according to the rule \deq[eq:dualfilt]{ F_{n} T_\C^* = (T_\C /D_{-1-n})^\vee. } This convention ensures that $\Gr_p T_\C^* = (\Gr_{-p} T_\C )^\vee$.
+We can extend this multiplicatively to a nonpositive filtration $F_\bu \Omega^\bu(M)$ of the complex de Rham forms.
+Since $D_\bu$ is compatible with the Lie bracket, $F_\bu$ is preserved by the de Rham differential.